jacobharasimo/rsvp-guests/README.txt

 3. Select `RSVP Guests.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
+6. Short code [rsvp_guests] to active form in a post

 = Using FTP =